joelthomas2009/RestSharpApiAutomation/RestSharp-master/RestSharp-master/README.md

 # RestSharp
-Abase framework setup for API Test Automation using RESTSHARP This small framework contains 4 tests
+Base framework setup for API Test Automation using RESTSHARP This small framework contains 4 tests
 1) API Verification with no authentication
 2) API Verification with basic authentication